Mother takes legal action against health board over child’s long Covid treatment

 Ms Goss also called for improved clinical protocols for children and young people with long Covid by implementing comprehensive training and upskilling initiatives for paediatric clinicians to safeguard other families from enduring the challenges they have faced.

-The family is being represented by Thompsons Solicitors and say they are “hopeful” for a positive resolution to the case.
+The family said they are “hopeful” for a positive resolution to the case.

+Catherine McGarrell, of Thompsons Solicitors Scotland which is representing Ms Goss, said: “As a result of the multiple failings and repeated failures, Anna’s condition is much worse than what it should be, or what it could have been.

+“It isn’t a case of she wouldn’t have contracted long Covid, it’s the care in treating the long Covid that’s made it worse.

 Ms Goss is the chief operation officer of charity Long Covid Kids and said funding for the condition is “inadequate and insulting”.